Gothic boxwood miniature: Prayer nuts

-The English term Prayer nut comes from the equivalent Dutch word gebedsnoot, and took on common usage in the 18th century.
-The use of the word "nut" may be derived from the fact that some of the beads were actually carved from nuts or pits, and although no such miniatures survive, it was a known practice in medieval southern Germany.
-They are mostly the same shape (deliberately designed to resemble apples), decorated with carved openwork Gothic tracery and flower-heads, and of a size suitable for holding in the palm of a hand.
+The English term "Prayer nut" comes from the equivalent Dutch word gebedsnoot, and took on common usage in the 18th century.
+The use of the word "nut" may be derived from the fact that some of the beads were actually carved from nuts or pits, and although no such miniatures are known to survive, it was a known practice in medieval southern Germany.
+They are mostly the same shape (deliberately designed to resemble apples), decorated with carved openwork Gothic tracery and flower heads, and of a size suitable for holding in the palm of a hand.

 Prayer nuts often contain central scenes depicting episodes from the life of Mary or the Passion of Jesus.
-Some are a single bead; more rare are those consisting of up to eleven beads, including the "Chatsworth Rosary" gifted by Henry VIII to Catherine of Aragon, which is one of only two surviving boxwood rosaries.
+Some are a single bead; more rare are those consisting of up to eleven beads, including the "Chatsworth Rosary" given by Henry VIII to Catherine of Aragon, which is one of only two surviving boxwood rosaries.
 The figures are often dressed in fashionable contemporary clothing.
-The level of detail extends to the soldier's shields, their jacket buttons, jewellery, and candles.
+The level of detail extends to the soldier's shields, their jacket buttons, jewelry, and candles.
 In some instances, they contain carved inscriptions usually related to the meaning of the narrative.
-There are more modest examples, such as the two medallions making up the "Half of a Prayer Bead with the Lamentation" (MS 17.190.458a, b) in the Metropolitan Museum of Art, which shows the Virgin and Child alongside a kneeling nun holding a string of beads, and a Pietà.
+There are more modest examples, such as the two medallions making up the "Half of a Prayer Bead with the Lamentation" (MS 17.190.458a, b) in the MET, which shows the Virgin and Child alongside a kneeling nun holding a string of beads, and a Pietà.
 The two images are unusually simple for the type; only a small portion of the available surface of the borders contain inscriptions.